Trust Stack Glossary

 A quality used to evaluate a credibility signal, such as clarity, proximity, specificity, consistency, accessibility, or inspectability.

-The level of justified confidence a person or AI system has before acting, choosing, recommending, or relying on information.
+The level of justified confidence a person has, or the level of interpretive support an AI system has, before acting, choosing, recommending, or relying on information.

-Example: A person feels confident enough to purchase because the value, proof, terms, and risk are clear.
+Plain example: A person feels confident enough to purchase because the value, proof, terms, limits, and risks are clear.

-The public-facing layer of information, interfaces, interactions, content, evidence, pathways, and decision moments that people and AI systems can see, interpret, compare, verify, and act on.
+The public-facing layer of information, content, interactions, evidence, pathways, and decision moments that people and AI systems can see, interpret, compare, verify, and act on.

-Example: The visible and interpretable parts of a brand or service: websites, AI answers, social content, reviews, influencer posts, partner pages, policies, support flows, sales materials, product imagery, disclosures, and third-party references.
+Plain example: The visible and interpretable parts of a brand, product, or service: websites, AI answers, social content, reviews, influencer posts, partner pages, policies, support flows, sales materials, product imagery, disclosures, and third-party references.

 Why It Matters